 Some campers are happy to have just electricity and fresh water, while others need more than the bare necessities.
 WIFI, family-oriented activities, and catering services are widely available in many RV resorts.

-Traditional campgrounds, which allow campers to erect tents, are limited in the amount of amenities they can offer.
+Traditional campgrounds, which allow campers to erect tents, are limited in the number of amenities they can offer.
 These RV campgrounds are very affordable, and mostly full to capacity, over the weekends and holidays.

 There is usually a central dump station and water point.
 Most RV campgrounds offer little more than space to park your vehicle.
 Arrive prepared.